-On Friday, July 28th, Action Hepatitis Canada joins hundreds of organizations around the world in observing World Hepatitis Day.
+On July 28th, Action Hepatitis Canada joins hundreds of organizations around the world in observing

 This year's theme is

-By taking part in World Hepatitis Day, you can amplify our call for the Government of Canada, as well as every province and territory, to bring urgency to eliminating viral hepatitis as a public health threat in Canada by 2030.
+By taking part in World Hepatitis Day, you can amplify our call for the Government of Canada, as well as every province and territory, to break down barriers and bring urgency to eliminating viral hepatitis as a public health threat in Canada by 2030.

 TAKE ACTION

-Share our "We're Not Waiting" social media content
+1. Share our "Let's break it down" social media content

 - Share one of the messages below on social media and include a graphic with it that will resonate with your audience.

-- You can also follow us on Twitter at @actionhepcanada and retweet our World Hepatitis Day content.
+- You can also follow us on Twitter/X at @actionhepcanada and retweet our World Hepatitis Day content.

 WHD Graphics: